zttodd/personal-website/posts/building-a-blog-with-jekyll.md

 layout: layouts/post.njk

 title: Building a blog with Jekyll
-description: Setting up a blog with the Jekyll static site generator
+description: Set up a blog with the Jekyll static site generator
 date: 2019-04-27
 tags:
   - post